Notation#

 cmd = "bash"

-# the last element is a symbol in a list with curly brace style
+# the last element is a symbol in a list with curly bracket style

 working-dir = {project-base}